New Survey Finds retirement for entrepreneurs Uncertain entrepreneurs are unsure they will retire comfortably

 The survey revealed that the majority of business owners (73 percent) do not have a financial advisor or dedicated banker for financial planning and small business needs.

-Instead, most small business owners go to family and friends for advice (45 percent), followed by the Internet (36 percent).
+Instead, most entrepreneurs go to family and friends for advice (45 percent), followed by the Internet (36 percent).

 DesMarteau said.
-“By engaging a financial advisor, small business owners unlock access to custom tools and advice for managing their finances, including knowing when to seek additional funding to help them grow smartly.”
+“By engaging a financial advisor, entrepreneurs unlock access to custom tools and advice for managing their finances, including knowing when to seek additional funding to help them grow smartly.”

-The study was conducted among a nationally representative group of small business owners between March 30 and April 6, 2015.
+The study was conducted among a nationally representative group of entrepreneurs between March 30 and April 6, 2015.
 Included were small businesses of $5 million or less in revenue, and 100 employees or less.
 The sample size of 667 has a margin of error of +/- 3.8 percent.
 The survey was conducted by Vision Critical.

 About Vision Critical